BazzaCuda/MinimalistMediaPlayerX/README.md

 Significant Releases
 --------------------

+`MMP` (`v5.0.0`) Keyframes for video editing: You can now use keyframes to accurately determine where to start segments so that your exported segments closely match your desired start point and length

 `MMP` (`v4.3.0`) Added a config dialog (`Shift-[\]`) to explain and configure all the settings in the `MinimalistMediaPlayer.conf` file

 `MMP` (`v4.0.6`) Added support for .jxl and .vtx image formats, in addition to .jpg, .jpeg, .bmp, .png, .webp, and animated .gif, .avif, .jfif